-In fact, you can’t even get to the equipment for any of your back up plans!
+Nor can you get to the equipment for any of your back up plans!

 You need to wait 20mins between exercises queuing for a piece of kit!

-Or you don’t know what you are doing and it’s all new to you.
-So, you book an induction (which will be the same induction everyone gets).
+Or you don’t know what you are doing.
+It’s all new to you.
+So, you book an induction.
 It won’t be person specific and will be mostly determined by what machines and pieces of equipment happen to be free when you are being taken through it.

 This is your big launch into the new year?

 This is how you are setting about making a life changing difference?

 Don’t you think you deserve to treat yourself better?

 The same could be applied to diets and nutrition.

 Just blindly following a plan that has been created to sell a book or that you found online that worked for some celebrity (which is another bone of contention I’ll come back to in a future article) is like playing the lottery.

 It could work for you.
 Though if it does it’s either extremely lucky or it is set up for short-term success and long-term failure.